Home » Ocean Endeavour: Heart of the Arctic

 On this exploration day, we’ll be making the most of what the wind, weather and wildlife have to offer.
 We can expect to navigate the icy waters of Hudson Strait.
 Our expedition staff will scan for polar bears, walrus, whales, seals, and seabirds as we go.

 Heading northwest along the Ungava Peninsula, we’re exploring an area of treeless tundra rich in geology and flora.
-We’ll enjoy hiking and a Zodiac cruise.
+For the next 2 days we’ll enjoy hiking and a Zodiac cruise.

 Our presentation series will continue as we steam across the Davis Strait towards Greenland.
 Our resource staff will deepen your understanding of the Arctic as we go.
 This is an excellent time to enjoy workshops and group learning, watch a documentary or dive into our library.